 None of these are the answer from Revelation below, however, they are interesting to read.
-I was surprised how several Christians doubted God's existence would ever be proven to everyone's satisfaction.
-Perhaps they were confusing my concept of "belief" with "willing obedience."
-While it's true that some few will never see God as good or submit to him, when Jesus descends from heaven with thousands of his glorified saints to defeat the Antichrist and his armies, all doubt will end.
+I was surprised how several Christians doubted that God's existence would ever be proven to everyone's satisfaction.
+Perhaps they were confusing my concept of "belief" with "willing obedience?"
+While it's true that some few will never see God as good or submit to him, nevertheless when Jesus descends from heaven with thousands of his glorified saints to defeat the Antichrist and his armies, all doubt will end.
 (That's the answer I thought nearly every Christian would give.)

 Revelation's Surprising Passage On When People First Believe

 If you're a regular reader, you may not be surprised to see me now return, once again, to the subject of Wormwood from Revelation 6-8.
-That's the event coming around nine months before the Great Tribulation and four years before the rapture, wrath of God and return of Christ.
+That's the catastrophic event coming globally around nine months before the Great Tribulation and four years before the rapture, wrath of God and return of Christ.